llamle/NewsAngle/README.md

 * Bootstrap
 * Devise

+## Next Steps

+Currently I am working on the following:

+* Down voting
+* Error handling using ngMessage for Account Registration and Login

 ## Contributors

 Special Thanks to Albert Pai and Matt Green at Thinkster, their guides were a big help in getting started.